nithin001/react-catalogue/README.md

   * I am going to use webpack for module loader and not going to use any script runner.
 My opinion here is not to add anything unless it absolutely needed.
 ##### Add babel
   * Adding babel support for webpack
+##### Adding React
+  * Ah!
+The important piece.
+Turned out to be simple.
+Separated webpack config into two: dev, prod.
+Added babel support for react.
+And we are good to go with React.